apomorphic/apomorphic.github.io/content/posts/ageing-part1.md

 ![Alt Text]({static}/images/bats_mice.png)

-*Distribution of lifespans for mouse and bat species from the AnAge database (accessed 2018-09-01).
+*Distribution of lifespans across all mouse and bat species from the AnAge database (accessed 2018-09-01).
 Despite their relatively close relationship, similar size, and similar metabolic rates, bats live dramatically longer than mice.*

 This, then, is the threefold puzzle of ageing.
 Why should a process that appears to be so deleterious to the individuals experiencing it have evolved to be so widespread in nature?
 Given this ubiquity, which implies there is some compelling evolutionary reason for ageing to exist, why do different animals vary so much in their lifespans?
 And how, when ageing has either evolved or been retained in so many different lineages, have some animals evolved to escape it?